Citizenship application backlog 'skyrocketed' under Trump, report finds

 “The Trump admin has built a second wall that prevents legal immigrants in the U.S. from becoming voting U.S. citizens,” Joshua Hoyt, executive director of the partnership, told NBC News.

-He said the backlog at the United States Citizenship and Immigration Services means processing rates have reached as high as 20 months.
+He said the backlog at the United States Citizenship and Immigration Services means processing rates have reached as high as 20 months, raising concerns in a critical mid-term election year that some people will be unable to vote.
 Last year, over 925,000 people applied for U.S. citizenship, according to the report.

 “They may be waiting for as much of 20 months after submitting a 21-page application, paid the $730 fee, submitted their fingerprints for a security a check and then sat and waited to take an exam,” he said.